PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 to the unstable channel.

-If you'd like to search within the stable channel, you can use the command `nix search github:NixOS/nixpkgs/nixos-22.11` vimPlugins.telescope.
+If you'd like to search within the stable channel, you can use the command `nix search github:NixOS/nixpkgs/nixos-22.11 vimPlugins.telescope`.
 To make it easier to search within this channel in the future, you can add a new registry alias using the command nix `registry add`.") }}